hatchr-assessments/junior-react-assessment/README.md

 3. Extend the **`CustomerListComponent`** created in the previous question to allow users to filter the list of customers by name.
 Add an input field to the component that allows users to enter a search query, and update the list of customers to show only those whose name matches the query.
 Use the **`filter()`** method to perform the filtering on the customer data returned from the **`CustomerService`**.
 4. Create a new component called **`CustomerDetailsComponent`**.
 This component should display the details of a single customer, including their name, email address, and a list of their orders.
 Use the **`CustomerService`** to make the relevant HTTP requests to the mocked API to get the customer and order details.
 5. Extend the **`CustomerListComponent`** created in the previous question to allow users to click on a customer in the list and view their details in the **`CustomerDetailsComponent`**.
 When a user clicks on a customer in the list, navigate to the **`CustomerDetailsComponent`** and display the selected customer's details.
 6. Discuss and suggest any improvements or changes you could make to this project improve performance, state management, or SEO.
 Explain your reasoning for your proposed changes.
+You can add your discussion as comments on your pull request.

 ## How to Submit